mietzen/catch-all-autofill/README.md

 ## Todo

-- Use local wordlist, dropdown with flags and custom option that activates the url field
 - Json export should save all settings!
 - Json import
 - Github backup option (Json export) <https://stackoverflow.com/a/69290756/6847446> (GraphQL)